skyshore2001/cputest/README.md

 ## Installation

-`cputest-linux` is pre-compiled binary for some Linux like centos/ubuntu.
+`linux/cputest-x64` is pre-compiled binary for some Linux like centos/ubuntu.
 If it fails to run, you can compile via `make` to create you own `cputest`.
 It requires gcc and pthread library.

 `_cputest.pl` is a Perl script, that just requires Perl environment and HiRes module.